EloWord/hiveos/README.md

 - **To support me, use Qubic:** `HJDQLJOMSLGVWAVBWUTRCYPFICUAWTLUBKXLQXOJLBIKTGLRAGQHPDODPQNB`

-*Support received since this version: 9,060,000 Qubic - Thank you for your future support!*
+*Support received since this version: 514,140,131 Qubic - Thank you for your future support!*

 [<img src="https://github.com/EloWord/hiveos/assets/155255722/dedb996d-c517-4059-a55a-d9adea9a21f1" alt="discord" width="200">](https://discord.gg/bWHcuuyQBf)

 Thank you for being part of this journey!
 <br>

-## :warning: Mandatory Installation Instructions (updated 17/01/2024)
+## :warning: Mandatory Installation Instructions
 - The CPU where you run the Client must support AVX2 or AVX512 CPU instructions `cat /proc/cpuinfo | grep avx2`(check if `avx2` is in the result)
 - Hive OS beta (Ubuntu 20.04)
 `/hive/sbin/hive-replace --list`  (choice 2/ yes to apply -- better to start this fresh install if you'r stuck)
-- GLIBC >=2.34 (updated 17/01/2024)
+- GLIBC >=2.34
 ```apt update && apt upgrade && echo "deb http://cz.archive.ubuntu.com/ubuntu jammy main" >> /etc/apt/sources.list && apt update && apt install tmux -y && apt install libc6 -y``` (answer yes to any question)
 - Cuda 12+ drivers (525+)
 `nvidia-driver-update 525.125.06` (or newer)